Who am I? What is this blog about?

 Since then, I have received hundreds of e-mails from people who wanted to find a job abroad, foreigners interested in different aspects of living and working in Poland, but also Poles who were planning back to Poland due to better work opportunities.
 Many of my blog readers didn’t know where to apply for jobs abroad, where they could work if they did not speak the country target language and how to write a CV that would suit the standards in another country.

-On this blog you won’t find pseudo coaching articles with fancy pink memes on how “you can get anything you want in life” or sponsorized nonsense on the role of a £ 1.700 bag (which is actually a copycat version of a 40p Ikea bag) in my corporate life.
+On this blog you won’t find pseudo coaching articles with fancy pink memes on how “you can get anything you want in life” or sponsorized nonsense on the role of a £ 1.700 bag (which is actually a copycat version of a 40p Ikea bag) in your corporate life.

 The good news is that you will find fun, practical and down-to-earth job advice, no matter if you’re thinking of buying a RyanAir ticket and get some tan and your first summer job in Spain and you can only say vino and tequila (a good start!) or if you are planning a permanent move to a country where you can meet your long-term career goals.
 I don’t have all life’s answers, but after years of experience as an international recruiter I can help you to sort out The Most Hated Interview Questions and how to get closer to your dream job when for the last few years due to economic recession you have been mostly getting coffee “which is not even for me!” as Rachel Green said in the famous Friends quote.

 Since work abroad has not only given me a vast experience, but also a Venezuelan-born husband and two young boys, who have the amazing capacity to be annoying in three languages, I also write about different aspects of moving abroad with children, family travel and multilingual parenting.
-You can also find funny little stories on how NOT to manage work, travel and multicultural family life under the Patete Fail section and my Facebook page:

 What experience do I have?